We gave this antique hutch a makeover with Valspar’s Furniture Paint!

 We decided to put it in our living room on the wall behind our couch.
 We will use the drawer space to store our blankets that were previously on the floor behind the couch.
 (And you can see we still have some trim to paint!)

 The colors of the hutch also tie in with the rest of the spring decor we have in our dining room and it all looks really pretty together.
 Hats off to my hubby for making me go outside of my comfort zone.
 I love how it turned out and I’m glad he pushed me to do something different!

-Thanks so much for stopping by and checkout out our antique hutch makeover!
+Thanks so much for stopping by and check out out our antique hutch makeover!
 If you’re new, I hope you’ll subscribe and follow along this crazy ride!
-We have some fun changes coming up for the blog and some exciting new projects and DIYs to share, too!
-Have a great day!
+(Hint: You get a really cool freebie!)
+And for more on our home, come visit me on Instagram!

 OTHER RELATED POSTS: